 2. Canning Lids and Bands

 Canning lids are the flat tops that seal the canning jars.
-Now that you can find them, purchase a few extra boxes just in case you have extra produce that you could possibly can at the end of summer.
+It is best to purchase a few extra boxes just in case you have extra produce that you could possibly can at the end of summer.

 Just be sure to read the label well.
 Wide mouth jar lids will be stocked right alongside of regular mouth lids.
 So be sure to know what type of jars that you have at home so you can purchase the correct ones, as they are not interchangeable.